RimoVR/Planetbyte/memory-bank/progress.md

 ## Known Issues

-- TypeScript errors in client code due to missing type definitions for React, Phaser, and @planetbyte/common (need to install dependencies)
+- ~~TypeScript errors in client code due to missing type definitions~~ (Fixed by removing non-existent workspace dependencies)
-- TypeScript errors in server code due to missing type definitions for Colyseus, Express, and other dependencies (need to install dependencies)
+- ~~TypeScript errors in server code due to missing type definitions~~ (Fixed by removing non-existent workspace dependencies)
-- Need to test WebSocket connection and state synchronization with multiple clients
+- Need to implement interest management system to filter updates by relevance

 ### Technical Challenges
 1. **Scalability**: Ensuring the architecture can handle up to 10,000 concurrent players